The Australian Government Rebate

-Single parents and couples (including de facto couples) are subject to family tiers.
+Family tiers apply to single parents and couples (including de facto couples).
 For families with children, the thresholds are increased by $1,500 for each child after the first.

-Registering for the AGR and nominating your rebate tier
+Registering for the AGR and nominating your income tier is really simple.
+Just:

-If you don't nominate your correct income tier, your actual rebate entitlement will be worked out by the ATO when you lodge your income tax return – this may mean having to repay any rebate you received above your entitlement at tax time.
+If you choose the wrong income tier on your AGR application, your actual rate will be worked out by the ATO when you lodge your tax return, and you may need to repay any rebate you received above your entitlement at tax time.